 This is the fun part.
 Okay, it can also be a little stressful.
 These are some negotiation tips that will give you an edge and help you dig for the best rate possible.

-- Remember which rates are negotiable.
+- Markup rates are negotiable.
 Wholesale fees are non-negotiable, which also means that the payment processors are lying if they claim that they can give you lower interchange rates than the competition.
 They can, however, give you lower rates on their markup.
 Always focus on reducing the effective rate.
 If you have already been processing credit cards and are looking for a lower rate, leverage your effective rate to find better deals.

 - Pay attention to hidden fees.
 Ask the processor for a comprehensive list of all possible fees – particularly incidental and one-time fees.
 These might include statement fees to cover the cost of mailing your statements, fees for not processing enough transactions if you’ve had a bad month, and early termination fees.